 The ancient method of growing vegetables in hot beds, used by the Victorians and by the Romans, harnesses the natural process of decay to cultivate out-of-season crops.
 Jack First has revived and modernised this remarkable technique, and produces healthy vegetables at least two months earlier than conventionally grown crops.

-This book tells the reader everything they need to know to create their own forest garden with beautiful illustrations and helpful tips throughout.
+This book tells you everything they need to know to create your own forest garden with beautiful illustrations and helpful tips throughout.

 This book looks at all aspects of polytunnel use from planning your purchase to harvesting the rewards.
 It includes a detailed guide on how polytunnels are put up and maintained.

 The original book on forest gardening, which shows how to maximise the output of your garden using the seven layers of a natural forest.